For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 However, on a Plan 2 loan, your salary doesn't just affect how much you repay each month – it also has an impact on the rate of interest your loan accrues.

-While you're in the UK, your loan currently gains interest at 7.8% based on a market rate cap currently set by the government.
+While you're in the UK, your loan currently gains interest at between 4.3% and 7.3% depending on whether you're a graduate and, if so, how much you earn.

-Usually, the interest rate is set at RPI plus 3% while you are studying.
-Then, when you graduate and hit the lower income threshold of £27,295, an extra percentage is added based on your income.
-When you hit the upper-income threshold of £49,130, interest is capped at RPI plus 3%.
+Usually, the interest rate is set at RPI plus 3% while you are studying (currently 7.3%).
+Then, when you graduate and hit the lower income threshold of £28,471, an extra percentage is added based on your income.
+When you hit the upper-income threshold of £51,245, interest is capped at RPI plus 3%.

 The same system applies while you're living abroad, with the lower figure (the maximum salary for being charged RPI only) being the same as the repayment threshold, and the larger figure (the point at which you're charged the full RPI plus 3%) being an equivalent amount of the upper threshold in your new home country.